Aryalexa/42-b2bRoot/2-Install_Debian.md

 Start the machine with the Start button.
 > - You can make the display bigger by clicking the `blue display at the bottom` > `Virtual screen` > `Scale to 200%`
 > - Use the `cmd` key so the machine captures your mouse and vice versa.
-> - Use arrows keys and `enter` to navigate during the installation (except otherwise specified, sometimes you can use the space to select/deselect) experienced
+> - Use arrows keys and `enter` to navigate during the installation (sometimes you can use the space to select/deselect and tab to move) experienced
 #### 🟩 Start installation
 > 🌳
 >